-from Cereal Heiress to Winter White House
+From Cereal Heiress to Winter White House

 What do Marjorie Merriweather Post, Birds Eye Frozen Food, actress Dina Merrill, the Hutton family and President Trump have in common?
 All of them have a direct connection to the magnificent Mar-a-Lago mansion in Palm Beach, Florida, which stretches from the Atlantic Ocean (Mar) to Lake Worth (Lago).
-Since its current owner, Donald Trump, became the 45th President of the United States, Mar-a-Lago has become an international household name and subject of curiosity.
+Since its current owner, Donald Trump, became the 45th President of the United States, Mar-a-Lago has become an international household name and subject of intrigue.

 Mrs. Post’s marriage to E.F.
 Hutton, uncle to the infamous Barbara Hutton, lasted from 1919 to 1935.
 Their only daughter, Dina Merrill, grew up to be a glamorous Hollywood star, but always returned to Mar-a-Lago, the place where her happiest childhood memories were born.
 She lived in “Deenie’s House,” an integral part of the Mar-a-Lago compound, designed with a bed, murals and carpet with themes from Sleeping Beauty.